 Considering that WPoutcast is a few years old, I wanted to know how much money I had spent just getting the blog ready for launch.
-Seeing how this is not my first blog I have created, this time around I knew exactly what I wanted.
+Seeing how this is not the first blog I have created, this time around I knew exactly what I wanted.
 First things first, in order to start a blog, there are certain monetary investments needed and I will provide a few options to help cut down on your spending.
 In no particular order, below is the investments that I made to start this blog.

 The Birth of WPoutcast – Steps taken